 At the north end of Cape Hatteras, eight miles south of Nags Head, there’s a national seashore visitors center (252/473-2111, daily) and a nature trail winding along Pamlico Sound at the foot of Bodie Island Lighthouse, the first of three historic towers along the Hatteras coast.
 On the ocean side of Hwy-12, Coquina Beach has a broad strand, lifeguards and outdoor showers in summer, and the remains of a wooden schooner that was wrecked here in the 1920s.

 Continuing south, across the Oregon Inlet (where there’s a first-come, first-served campground), Hwy-12 runs through the 5,800-acre Pea Island National Wildlife Refuge, which was established in 1937 to protect the nesting grounds of loggerhead sea turtles, as well as the coastal wetlands essential to the survival of the greater snow goose and other migratory waterfowl.
-South of the refuge, a few short barrages of vacation condos and roadside sprawl—go-kart parks, mini-golf courses, and a KOA Kampground—line the highway between Rodanthe and Salvo, before the road reaches the heart of the park, where high sand dunes rise along 15 miles of undeveloped oceanfront.
+South of the refuge, a few short barrages of vacation condos and roadside sprawl—water sport rental shops, casual eateries, souvenir shops, and a KOA campground—line the highway between Rodanthe and Salvo, before the road reaches the heart of the park, where high sand dunes rise along 15 miles of undeveloped oceanfront.